 There are several reasons why bellies occur in sewer lines.
 One of the most obvious is poor planning.
 When your house was first built, the original plumbing company may not have bedded the line properly.
 The plumbing company should have used crushed stone or sand underneath the pipe to protect it from settling.
 Without proper bedding, your pipes can sag and bellies can form.
 In many municipalities a crushed stone bed is required by plumbing code.

-Another reason a belly in a sewer line system can occur is that the original plumber may have failed to check the finished grade, or to follow sewer pipe plans.
+Another reason a belly in a sewer line system can occur is if the original plumber failed to check the finished grade, or to follow sewer pipe plans.
 Grade is important to your sewer lines, because lines need to slope downwards in order to use gravity.
 If the slope is not great enough, the pipe cannot properly remove waste from the home.
 Planning is an important part of successful plumbing design and installation.
 When unprofessional plumbers fail to follow plans, problems like this arise.
 Line levels, torpedo levels, or laser levels, are some of the tools used to prevent this problem during drain pipe installation.

 Unstable ground causes belly in sewer line installations